-These breweries are usually located on an industrial zone and facilities are warehouse style.
+These breweries are usually located in an industrial zone and facilities are warehouse style.
 Most places are “bring your own food” (or snacks).
 Sometimes, a food truck makes a stop or a taquero is serving delicious morsels.

 I am not a beer drinker, so I cannot really tell you which place is better.
 You will need to find out for yourself.
-But, let me tell you that the places I am mentioning below are alive, thriving and expanding.
+But, let me tell you that the places I am mentioning below are alive, thriving, and expanding.
 Therefore, they must be good.